danReynolds/form_factor_builder/README.md

 # Form Factor Builder

-A Flutter library for performing form factor checks and building widgets by form factor.
+A Flutter package for checking and building building widgets by form factor (desktop, tablet, mobile).

-The supported form factors are:

-* desktop
-* tablet
-* mobile

 ## Setup